Travel back 100 years with me: scissor grinders, potters and brush makers go from door to door offering their goods for sale.

 In 2015, our new website goes online.
 The integrated online shop offers the products that are manufactured exclusively for the Bürstenhaus.

 Emma Werndt, the daughter of the Bürstenhaus, begins her education and training to become a retailer in summer 2019.
 Since she was a child, she has always been very fond of the shop.
 The customers are also enthusiastic about her extended involvement: “Then you will be taking over the business, right?”

 Spring 2020 – The Covid virus paralyzes the world

 For Angelika Kleine, Emma Werndt and Volker Graf (who is a close friend of the family and has been working at Bürstenhaus since 2012), the lockdown is a shock personally as well as professionally.
 However, our customers continue to order via the online shop, by phone and email.
 An encouraging sign.

 And that’s where social media comes on the scene: Mother and daughter start posting short videos about Bürstenhaus Frankfurt on Facebook and Instagram.
 These small clips are met with a lot of positive feedback.

-It is now the year 2021.
-The Bürstenhaus is doing well so far.
+The Bürstenhaus is doing well.
 The suppliers have also persevered.
 Bürstenhaus has received coverage in the press and even appeared on a regional television station.